Updated: Dec 12, 2020

 Make or break, but I was sick of worrying about issues on the road.
 So close and yet so far.
 We gassed up and I found a quart of GL-5 rated 80-90W to carry with me.
 I had what I needed on the bike to service the final drive several times if necessary, and figured if the leak was bad at least I could pull the wheel, drain and refill on the roadside if need be.

-Hank said the final drive bearing was probly okay and the oil may have burped through the seal, though unlikely since it had the burp valve on the drive.
+Hank had messaged me and confirmed the final drive bearing was probably okay and the oil may have burped through the right side seal, though somewhat unlikely since there was a separate burp valve on the drive.
 I could do little but watch it and we headed for the Chilean exit station, taking only a few minutes for the process and a discussion with the guard for a while.
 Into Argentina, it was only a few kilometers before the entry station appeared, professional and easy though I always get nervous.
-At the inspection point before we could leave, I awaited the moment to show proof of Argentinian insurance, ready to whip it out with the sound of a Ninja swoosh, but they didn't ask :(
+At the inspection point before we could leave, I awaited the moment to show proof of Argentinian insurance, ready to whip it out with the sound of a Ninja swoosh, but they didn't even ask :(

 After leaving Perito Moreno and turning south, the vistas of the incredible wide landscape were taken in.
-It reminded me very much of Wyoming, vast rolling plains, hills and plateaus with distant mountain peaks, buffeted by winds and following big sweeper curves as I tried to stay around 60, hoping to keep pressure a bit lower in the drive, even if only imagined.
+It reminded me very much of Wyoming, vast rolling plains, hills and plateaus with distant mountain peaks, buffeted by winds and following big sweeper curves as I tried to stay around 60 mph, hoping to keep internal pressures in the final drive a bit lower, even if only imagined.

-The massive landscapes were occasionally dotted with Emu, a surprise frankly and the occasional herds of Guanaco, sometimes on the road and sometimes distant.
+The massive landscapes were occasionally dotted with flightless rheas, a surprise frankly and the occasional herds of guanaco, sometimes on the road and sometimes distant.
 They are skittish like deer, an engine drop in rpm triggering a run as they gracefully clear the fences on the roadside.

 The only gas available south of Perito Moreno is in Bajo Caracoles, and if they’re empty, there is none until Gobernador Gregores.
-The big GSA tanker had no problems, but Charlie had to top off.
+My big GSA tanker had no problems, but Charlie had to top off in Bajo.
 The pumps were old and coated in stickers from countless travelers.
 The place is a gold mine for the somewhat unfriendly owner, who takes his time coming to pump gas for the line of overlander vehicles and rental RV’s, manned by tourists and travelers.
-There was significantly more oil drips and splatters on the wheel and tire, and I had no way to really gauge how much.
+There was significantly more oil drips and splatters on my rear wheel and tire, but I had no way to really gauge how much of the limited amount of oil in the drive had seeped out.

 As we headed for Gobernador, I couldn’t stop thinking about it, at one point beginning to feel more vibration than normal and then whiffs of a metallic burning smell.
-This went on for quite some time until finally I pulled over in a spot with a decent section off the road.
+My heart sank as that would indicate metal failure and a burning drive.
+I pulled over in a spot with a decent section off the road and couldn't see any obvious failure.
 Charlie pulled in behind me and ran up, saying he had smelled a metal-on-metal burning smell.
 I put my hand on the final drive and it was warm but not burning hot nor could I smell anything out of the ordinary.

 I ran back to his bike to compare how the final drive felt and was relieved to feel the same temperature as mine.
 Neither of us could explain the smell and the head game was getting old.